RHElements/rhelements.github.io/content/theme/_index.md

 	}

 UI colors are meant to provide basic colors for ubiquitous page elements like links and body text.
 You may choose to set the value of a link color to something in your brand, but it is not required, and these colors should provide a good user experience.
+Pick colors that provide a good user experience, e.g. color contrast.

-## Surface Colors
+### Surface Colors

 It's also a good idea to choose some neutral colors for general UI backgrounds and borders—usually grays.
+Surface color encompass any "surface" that are typically part of container-type elements, like cards or bands.
+These colors should be harmonious with your corporate style guide (if you have one), but they may not necessarily be your company’s primary brand colors.

+	:root {
+		--rh-color--surface--base:                      #ccc;
+		--rh-color--surface--base--text:                #000;
+		--rh-color--surface--base--link:                #00538c;
+		--rh-color--surface--base--link--visited:       #7551a6 !default;
+		--rh-color--surface--base--link--hover:         #00305b !default;
+		--rh-color--surface--base--link--focus:         #00305b !default;
+	}

+### Feedback Colors

 And finally, you’ll have colors for states such as error, warning, and success.
 Group these colors to see how well they work together and refine as needed.

-Surface color encompass any “surface” (whether background or not) that are typically part of container-type elements, like cards or bands.
-These colors should be harmonious with your corporate style guide (if you have one), but they may not necessarily be your company’s primary brand colors.
-Pick colors that provide a good user experience, e.g. color contrast.

-	// Base group
-	$rh-color--surface--base:                      $rh-color--gray-200 !default;
-	$rh-color--surface--base--text:                $rh-color--text !default;
-	$rh-color--surface--base--link:                #00538c !default;  // Contrast with $rh-color--ui-link doesn't meet WCAG2 AA
-	$rh-color--surface--base--link--visited:       #7551a6 !default;
-	$rh-color--surface--base--link--hover:         #00305b !default;
-	$rh-color--surface--base--link--focus:         #00305b !default;

-## Feedback Colors
+	:root {

-	$rh-color--feedback--critical:                 $rh-color--red-600 !default;
+	    --rh-color--feedback--critical:                 $rh-color--red-600 !default;
-	$rh-color--feedback--critical--lightest:       $rh-color--red-50 !default;
+	    --rh-color--feedback--critical--lightest:       $rh-color--red-50 !default;
-	$rh-color--feedback--critical--darkest:        $rh-color--red-800 !default;
+	    --rh-color--feedback--critical--darkest:        $rh-color--red-800 !default;
+	}

+## Color overrides per component

+TBD